 Advising & Registration

 A graduate academic advisor's goal is to help you plan your academic career.
 This includes preparing for registration, resolving academic problems, and offering academic/educational advice.
-Our expectation is that this will be a collaborative relationship, a shared responsibility between you and your adviser.
+We expect this will be a collaborative relationship, a shared responsibility between your advisor and you.

 - After acceptance, you will receive the Plan of Study form from your advisor.
-You and your advisor are expected to determine the plan of study that best suits you using information on the MFT Program Requirements page.
+Your advisor and you are expected to determine the plan of study that best suits you using information on the MFT Program Requirements page.

-- Once a Plan of Study has been created and signed by you and your advisor, the advising flag will be lifted to allow you to register for classes.
+- Once a Plan of Study has been created and signed by your advisor and you, the advising flag will be lifted to allow you to register for classes.

 Find details below.
 If you have any additional questions, please reach out to your advisor.